breakin/snestistics/docs/tutorial-predict.md

     /* MI 80      808234 BD 02 01    */ lda.w $0102,x
     /* MI 80      808237 8D 16 21    */ sta.w REG_VMADDL
 ~~~~~~~~~~~~~~~~
 What is that about?
 Well in this case there is code at the address after the instruction at 808227 but it was never run as part of our emulation session.
-The branch Luckily the primitive prediction heuristic built into snestistics can mitigate this.
-Lets test a new command line option!
+Luckily the primitive prediction heuristic built into snestistics can mitigate this.
+Let's test a new command line option!
 ~~~~~~~~~~~~~~~~
 snestistics
   -romfile battle_pinball.sfc